wrkstrm-finance/common-broker/AGENCY.md

 This document records architectural decisions, patterns, and lessons to guide future contributors working within CommonBroker.

-Note: Maintain this file live in the project’s `.wrkstrm/clia` directory as well.
+Note: Maintain this file live in the project’s `.clia` directory as well.
 If it does not exist, create it at the CommonBroker root so CLIA tooling discovers the latest guidance.